vipankumar87/symfony2-on-pagodabox/steps/Zero to Bootstrapped.md

 On your **Local** machine.<br/>If you have a Symfony2 project handy just do steps **4 & 7**.

-1. create a [standard edition](https://github.com/symfony/symfony-standard) project with composer, replace *fresh* with your preferred folder name →
+1. create a [standard edition](https://github.com/symfony/symfony-standard) project with composer, replace `fresh` with your own folder name →
 ```
 mkdir fresh && cd $_ && composer create-project symfony/framework-standard-edition . --no-interaction
 ```